Before we kick off with our top tips and tricks, let’s address the basics. What exactly is inbound marketing?

 Instead of this one size fits all approach, inbound marketing is much more subtle.
 The aim is to organically attract people who are already interested in the kind of thing your business offers.
 So, though you are focusing on a smaller net of people, you are much more likely to attract and actually convert customers.
 It’s all about building a strong brand image and skilfully enticing customers, rather than actively selling to them.

 What’s more, over the last decade it has become clear that inbound marketing provides a considerably higher return on investment.
-According to Search Engine Journal and Doyen Digital, inbound leads have a 14.6% close rate, while outbound leads have a 1.7% close rate.
+According to Search Engine Journal, inbound leads have a 14.6% close rate, while outbound leads have a 1.7% close rate.
 Pair that with the fact that outbound marketing costs 61% more per lead than inbound marketing and you’ll quickly see our point!

 So where do you start?